Tafawa Balewa Square, Lagos

 Lagos Biennial 2024

-The Biennial offers an opportunity to reassess the promises, disappointments, and ongoing ramifications of the dominant nation-state model, with its panoply of modes of governance under the aegis of global capital.
+The Lagos Biennial brings together artists who explore how to create an operative notion of refuge that can offer alternate paths towards constructing renewable communities and work towards climate justice in this historical moment of systemic crisis.
+It offers an opportunity to reassess the promises, disappointments, and ongoing ramifications of the nation-state model with its panoply of modes of governance under the aegis of global capital.
 The critical issues of this 21st century – even though global in reach – are played out in local, national, and regional spaces.
 Their profound implications and effects on our lives are enabled and activated in the present by choices made at the level of the individual or community.

 By situating Lagos as an international geopolitical nerve point and an international hub for artistic expression, the biennial opens a speculative space for the fabrication of alternate realities.